grlju/webpage/content/post/rmmc/rmmc.md

     ## 5: 2000 firm2  0  0  0  1
     ## 6: 2001 firm2  0  0  1  1

-The `data.table` (the package `data.table` package is a dependency) as information on three firms (firm1-firm3) across years (2000-2003) and four markets in which these firms have activities (m1-m4).
+The `data.table` (the package `data.table` package is a dependency) has information on three firms (firm1-firm3) across three years (2000-2003) and four markets in which these firms have activities (m1-m4).
 This example dataset also illustrates the layout that the package expects.
 If there are multiple observations for each entity the data should be in long format.

 Calculating the multimarket contact between these firms can now easily be accomplished with the various functions.